kbatch-dev/kbatch/docs/source/user-guide.md

 # User Guide

-After you've [configured](configure-with-jupyterhub-deployment) `kbatch`, you can submit jobs, list previously submitted jobs, and query the details of individual jobs.
+After you've {ref}`configured <configure>` `kbatch`, you can submit jobs, list previously submitted jobs, and query the details of individual jobs.

 ## Submit a job